42-Year-Old First Baseman – Free Agent

 Paul Konerko Contract Information:

-Konerko is in the lineup for Wednesday's game against the Twins, Mark Gonzales of the Chicago Tribune reports.
+Konerko is in the lineup Sunday for the final game of his career.

 To instantly reveal our fantasy analysis of every player – including Paul Konerko – simply subscribe now.